Skip to content

 How to Present Risks to the Review Board

-Structure your risk discussion as:
+Structure the discussion as:

 1. Identify the top 3-5 risks specific to the scenario (not generic risks)